 - Current List of Master Reliance Agreements Signed by UW

 - IRB Liaison: Key Personnel Description for NIH Grant and Draft…

 - Letter of Support Template for Participating Sites

 - Selecting the Single IRB

-- Single IRB Plan Template for NIH Grant Applications
+- Single IRB Plan Template for NIH Funding Applications

 - ONLINE TUTORIAL: When the UW is Not the Right IRB:…